photography

 Statement

-Investigating identity has been the primary concern of my photographic artwork to date.
-Projects are informed by my Jewish cultural heritage and the idea of creating new meaning from old rituals.
-Each body of work contributes to a broader goal of expanding identity, fostering connection, and supporting the development of new Jewish culture.
+Investigating identity is central to my photographic practice.
+My work is informed by my Jewish cultural heritage and the idea of creating new meaning from old rituals.
+I am interested in the way rituals and traditions evolve and how they can be reinterpreted in contemporary contexts.
+Each body of work contributes to a broader goal of expanding identity, finding points of connection, and supporting the development of new Jewish culture.

-I work primarily in the studio with a digital camera and draw on a range of influences including, Conceptual Art, Surrealism, and Documentary Photography.
-My creative process is driven by inquiry, and guided by the belief—echoed in artist Glenn Ligon’s statement that, “Making art is about figuring out who we are”.
-Through my work, I seek to raise questions about the relevance of tradition in contemporary life, the balance between assimilation and identity, and the sources of artistic inspiration.
-Honoring heritage while envisioning new futures, is my mantra.
+I work primarily in the studio with a digital camera, drawing on a range of influences including Conceptual Art, Surrealism, and Documentary Photography.
+I make my images through a combination of self-portraiture, still life, and collage.
+My creative process is guided by inquiry and echoed in artist Glenn Ligon’s statement that ultimately, “Making art is about figuring out who we are”.
+Reflecting on heritage while envisioning new futures remains at the core of my practice.